Keto Turkey Burgers (Whole30, Paleo)

 - Use your favorite sauce, condiment or this Whole30 Garlic Aioli.

-- For another option, check out these Elk Burgers.
+- For another option, check out these Elk Burgers or these Gluten Free Burgers.

 Ground turkey (or minced turkey) is made from the light and dark meat of turkey.
 It is ground together until the ground meat form is made.
 In addition, it is light pink in color and does not crumble.